Ultrahuman

 Building the flower system

-At the start (menstrual phase), petals face the camera and appear as circles.
-As they rotate, they reveal their full form, reaching a complete bloom at ovulation.
-They then return back to the circular state.
+At the start, petals face the camera as circles.
+As they rotate, they reveal their full form, blooming at ovulation, then returning to circles.

 Chapter 3: Biomarker insights as the foundation